Dragonflydamsel01/Creating-a-series-taxonomy-in-11ty-Version1/SERIES-README.md

 ## The Bloody Point of This Sandbox

-If you want to link blog posts based on whether or not they are related by topic/theme (a series);
+If you want to link elventy blog posts based on whether or not they are related by topic/theme (a series);
 study this sandbox.
 Here are the important bits:

 ## The File Folders